FGIT: Fault-Guided Fine-Tuning for Code Generation: Results

-To further figure out the reasons for \appname improving LLMs' ability to generate functionally correct code, we manually inspect the test results.
+To further figure out the reasons for \appname improving LLMs' ability to generate functionally correct code, we manually inspect the results.
 Based on our analysis, \appname demonstrates two main advantages over both the original model and Standard-SFT:

-First, \appname can learn diverse \textit{error-sensitive segments} to better recognize and focus on implementation details that are prone to errors, while the original model and Standard-SFT only learn the overall mapping from problem to solution.
+First, \appname can learn diverse \ess to better recognize and focus on implementation details that are prone to errors, while the original model and Standard-SFT only learn the overall mapping from problem to solution.
 This method improves the LLM's attention to key implementation choices.
+We manually examine the tasks from HumanEval(+) that are correctly solved by applying \appname but are incorrect when applying Standard-SFT.
+We find that for SemCoder-S, \appname correct 11 tasks where Standard-SFT failed.
+In 81.8\% of these instances, Standard-SFT’s failure stemmed from incorrectly handling \ess; these errors typically required modifications of three lines of code or fewer to be rectified. \appname, in contrast, provides a correct implementation, with similar rates observed in MagiCoder$\mathcal{S}$-DS (71.4\%) and MagiCoder$\mathcal{S}$-CL (66.7\%).
 For example, Figure~\ref{fig:dis-case} presents a comparison of the results of three versions of SemCoder-S on the HumanEval/135 task.
 In this example, an error-sensitive segment involves deciding whether to return the index of the target element itself \textit{i} or the index of its previous element \textit{i-1}.
 This distinction directly impacts the functional correctness of the implementation.
 Both the original model and the model with Standard-SFT incorrectly return the index of the previous element, while the model with \appname correctly returns the index of the target element.
-We manually examine the tasks from HumanEval(+) that are correctly solved after applying \appname but initially incorrect with the base models.
-We find that among these tasks, 63.6\% of SemCoder-S's improvements result from properly handling error-sensitive segments, with similar rates observed in MagiCoder$\mathcal{S}$-DS (71.4\%) and MagiCoder$\mathcal{S}$-CL (72.7\%).
-These results further confirm our method's effectiveness in guiding LLMs to recognize error-sensitive segments.
+These results further confirm our method's effectiveness in guiding LLMs to recognize \ess.